Home > Get Involved > Schools > Next Gen

 Spectacular Stem Cells

-Students will learn how research procedures and stem cells have provided a more accurate understanding of how to manage disease.
+Learn how research procedures and stem cells have provided a more accurate understanding of how to manage disease.

 Session 1: Students will be guided by a researcher through the laboratory technique to thaw, prepare and stain stem cells used for investigating liver cancer.